Amboy Marsh and Gremel Santuary Research

 One of the very first steps taken after acquisition was conducting baseline surveys of flora and fauna so we would have a listing of what was living on the sites.
 These baseline surveys morph into annual surveys and can gauge the success (or failure) of certain restoration projects and management techniques.

-We have been fortunate to attract well-respected botanists, entomologists, soil scientists, and herpetologists (and the list goes on) who are willing to carry out research on Amboy Marsh Nature Preserve and Gremel Wildlife Sanctuary.
+We have been fortunate to attract well-respected botanists, entomologists, soil scientists, and herpetologists (and the list goes on) who are willing to carry out research on Amboy Marsh Nature Preserve and Gremel Nature Preserve.
 We also have Citizen Scientists who may be amateur in name but have a great capacity for curiosity and are well-versed in their focus.

-Amboy Marsh Wildlife Preserve was acquired in December 2012.
-Gremel Wildlife Sanctuary was acquired in December 2016.
-Research projects began immediately and reports and data from all research is filed for each year.
+Research projects are carried out and reports and data from all research is filed for each year.

 Here is a research recap:

-• Ornithologist Tara Beveroth, who works for the Illinois Natural History Survey based in Champaign, IL, began conducting Breeding Bird Surveys at both sanctuaries in 2019 and continued in 2020.
+Ornithologist Tara Beveroth, who works for the Illinois Natural History Survey based in Champaign, IL, began conducting Breeding Bird Surveys at both sanctuaries in 2019 and continues annually.
 Yes, we are into birds!
 Tara’s expertise is welcome as we strive to improve and enhance habitat for all native avian species.
 In 2020, in addition, a Secretive Marsh Bird Survey and a Whippoorwill Survey were carried out at Amboy Marsh Nature Preserve.

-• Bill Handel, Plant Ecologist and Botanist, is retired from the Illinois Natural History Survey.
+Bill Handel, Plant Ecologist and Botanist, is retired from the Illinois Natural History Survey.
 He traipses the nooks and crannies of both sanctuaries in order to document hundreds of species of native plants.
 And he has found some wonderful and unusual plants.
 You will see Bill, even in the rain, investigating every corner of the sites.
-The past two years Bill has been working on a special project with Queen-of-the-Prairie, an endangered plant at Amboy Marsh nature Preserve.
+The past two years Bill has been working on a special project with Queen-of-the-Prairie, an endangered plant at Amboy Marsh Nature Preserve.
+Research continues.

-• Isaac Stewart majored in Integrative Biology with an emphasis on Entomology and now is a Biology professor at Blackhawk East College.
+Isaac Stewart majored in Integrative Biology with an emphasis on Entomology and now is a Biology professor at Blackhawk East College.
 He was a new addition at both sanctuaries in 2020, and a most welcome one.
 He is surveying insects.
 With a huge loss world-wide of insect species, we are dedicated to doing what we can to improve habitat for native insects.
-And the very first year Isaac discovered the Federally-Endangered Rusty-Patched Bumble Bee at Gremel Wildlife Sanctuary!
+And the very first year Isaac discovered the Federally-Endangered Rusty-Patched Bumble Bee at Gremel Nature Preserve!
+Then he documented it at Amboy Marsh Nature Preserve.
+The Rusty -Patched Bumble Bee was again documented at Gremel in 2024.
+Research continues.

-• Dr. Richard King, Northern Illinois University, cares deeply about the fate of reptiles and amphibians, and he carries out research at Amboy Marsh Nature Preserve.
+Dr. Richard King, Northern Illinois University, cares deeply about the fate of reptiles and amphibians, and he carries out research at Amboy Marsh Nature Preserve.
 Again, the loss of wetlands and sand prairie is devastating for frogs, turtles, newts, lizards and snakes.
-In 2020, King’s colleague David Mauger did live-trapping for reptiles at Amboy Marsh Nature Preserve.
+Beginning in 2020 and continuing, King’s colleague David Mauger did live-trapping for reptiles at Amboy Marsh Nature Preserve with assistance from herpetologist Tom Anton.

 The data gained through the above-listed research projects is critical in the decision-making process for the sanctuary managers.
 We sincerely thank the dedicated researchers that, undaunted by weather, complete vital surveys to add to our knowledge.
 These professionals are involved in our research because they are concerned about the fate of natural areas, and their inhabitants, in Illinois.
 If you are intrigued by some of our research, please contact amboymarsh@illinoisaudubon.org for further information.